 Coronary artery disease is caused by hardening and subsequent blockage of the arteries that supply blood to the heart.
-The obstruction of the coronary arteries reduces the amount of blood reaching the heart muscle, resulting in chest pain called angina pectoris.
-In severe cases, this may cause a life-threatening heart attack, scarring of the heart or heart failure.
+The obstruction of the coronary arteries reduces the amount of blood reaching the heart muscle, resulting in

 The mainstay of treatment for coronary artery disease is medication, while some patients will require invasive intervention such as CABG.

-How is coronary artery bypass grafting done?
+How is coronary artery bypass grafting performed?

 A bypass graft vessel allows oxygenated blood to bypass the blocked arteries and restore blood flow to the heart